mozilla/www.ccadb.org/cas/updates.md

    times as you need to get all of your information entered.
 5. After you have provided the audit and CP/CPS information, you will need to tell us which root certificates are covered by these audits.
-6. In the 'Audit Case' page, scroll down to the 'Custom Links' section and click on "List All Root Certs for This CA".
-That will pop up another window that you may find useful for the next steps.
-Drag the window to the side, and continue with the next step.
+6. In the ‘Audit Case’ page, in the ‘Custom Links’ section and click on “List All Root Certs for This CA”.
+This information will be helpful while you create Root Cases to indicate which root certificates were in scope of your audit statements.
 7. In the 'Audit Case' page, scroll down to the 'Root Cases' section.
    * At the top of the page, just above the 'Edit' button there are links to each of the sections, so you can click on the "Root Cases" link to go to that section.
-8. Click on the 'Add Root Cert For This Audit Info' button to start a new Root Case.
+8. Click on the 'Add Root Case' button to start a new Root Case.
 9. In the Root Case page, identify a root certificate that is covered in the audit statements.
 You will need to create a new Root Case for each root